apache/cassandra-java-driver/upgrade_guide/README.md

     exception hierarchy, it now has new child classes that are not related to timeouts).

+13. `ResultSet#fetchMoreResults()` now returns a `ListenableFuture<ResultSet>`.
+    This makes the API more friendly if you chain transformations on an async query to process all pages (see `AsyncResultSetTest` in the sources for an example).

 ### 2.1.7

 This version brings a few changes in the driver's behavior; none of them break